PhraseApp-Blog/ios-i18n-demo-app/README.md

-## iOSi18nDemoApp
+## iOS i18n Demo App

-This is a simple app developed to help us with the steps in the internationalization and localization process of an iOS App as outlined in the reference article.
-This is an app that displays the solar planet systems we have.
+This is a simple app displaying the solar planet systems we have and developed to help you with internationalizing and localizing an iOS app.

-The project is structured to help us understand this process if we are coming from the background of using storyboards or programmatic UI or a combination of both in laying out our UI components.
-So, whichever method you adopts, you are well covered.
-The aim of this project is to show you the steps in localizing your text contents and also assets in your iOS applications.
+The project is structured in a way that allows you to get a better undestanding of the i18n process if you have a background of using storyboards or programmatic UI or a combination of both in laying out UI components.
+Whichever method you adopt, you are well covered.
+Our iOS tutorial will show you how to localize your text content and assets in your iOS app.